Quesnel River Bridge Preliminary Hydrotechnical Design

 As a part of this assignment, Binnie completed a hydrologic and hydraulic analysis to develop hydro-technical design criteria for the Quesnel River bridge replacement.
 Three potential bridge layouts were provided by CWMM (our structural sub-consultant) for consideration.
 The scope of the assignment included:

--Estimating design flows with consideration of climate change.
+Estimating design flows with consideration of climate change.

--Estimating maximum anticipated water levels for various design events.
+Estimating maximum anticipated water levels for various design events.

--Estimating design velocities.
+Estimating design velocities.

--Reporting on potential ice and debris loads.
+Reporting on potential ice and debris loads.

--Estimating the scour depth and the design of erosion protection to minimize future erosion.
+Estimating the scour depth and the design of erosion protection to minimize future erosion.

-One of the critical hydrotechnical components that we had to consider are the various forces acting upon the bridge piers and abutments.
+One of the critical hydro technical components that we had to consider is the various forces acting upon the bridge piers and abutments.
 Piers located within the main river channel are subjected more frequently to ice and debris loads than those located within the floodplain, although ice and debris loading can still occur in the floodplain during peak flow events.
 Scour is another concern when designing bridge piers and abutments.
 High river velocities can scour out the riverbed from around a pier, and, if not calculated properly can compromise the structural stability of the bridge pier.
 In addition, piers in the main river channel are more difficult to construct, given that the final location of the pier is surrounded by water under normal conditions.
 In order to construct bridge piers in the main channel, more complicated and costly construction methods are required than those normally on dry land.

-Overall, the project will improve highway mobility and safety for users traveling through and within the City of Quesnel by providing an alignment outside of the downtown core for commercial traffic with a reduced number of stoppage points and conflict locations.
+Overall, the project will improve highway mobility and safety for users travelling through and within the City of Quesnel by providing an alignment outside of the downtown core for commercial traffic with a reduced number of stoppage points and conflict locations.